Therapy for Life’s Changes: Identity, Relationships & Queer-Affirming Support

 Hello, I’m James

-I began my training at The Ness Counseling Center, a non-profit providing low-fee counseling to individuals, couples, and families in the LA area, and working closely with the Department of Children and Family Services.
-I have also served as a volunteer group counselor at Our House, a grief support center serving the Los Angeles community, and I am currently a proud member of the Beyond Psychology Center practitioner network.
-Finally, I completed my associate training under Michelle Seely, a Licensed Marriage and Family Therapist (LMFT) #41680, specializing in relational Gestalt and Jungian analysis work.
+My clinical training began at The Ness Counseling Center, where I provided low-fee therapy to individuals, couples, and families in collaboration with the Department of Children and Family Services.
+I’ve also served as a grief group facilitator at Our House Grief Support Center, and I’m currently part of the Beyond Psychology Center’s psychotherapist network.
+I completed my associate training under Michelle Seely, LMFT #41680, whose work in relational Gestalt and Jungian analysis continues to inform my approach.

 I currently provide in-person mental health treatment in Los Angeles (Toluca Lake, California) and offer virtual sessions throughout California via Telehealth.

-My goal is to meet you where you are by building a foundation of trust and connection as we work together toward your personal growth.
+My goal is to meet you where you are — building a foundation of trust, presence, and connection as we explore your growth together.

-My practice is rooted in queer-affirmative therapy and is sex-positive, kink-aware, and allied with consensual non-monogamy.
-I am committed to ongoing consciousness in my work, creating a space where intersecting identities—including race, gender, sexuality, and class—are recognized, valued, and explored with care..
+My practice is rooted in queer-affirmative therapy and is sex-positive, kink-aware, and allied with ethical and consensual non-monogamy.
+I’m committed to ongoing consciousness in my work, creating a space where intersecting identities — including race, gender, sexuality, and class — are recognized, honored, and explored with care.

-In my practice, I specialize in helping individuals navigate key areas that are vital for thriving in today’s complex world.
-Together we will work to enhance your sense of Self and strengthen your relationships.
-Each area provides unique opportunities for personal growth and self-discovery.
+In my practice, I specialize in helping individuals navigate key areas that are essential for thriving in today’s complex world.
+I focus on a number of clinical areas that my work and clients often gravitate towards, including:

 • Gender Expression & Sexual Identity: Explore and affirm gender identity and sexual orientation in a supportive, non-judgmental environment.